Head of the Herd: Albums

-All songs on By This Time Tomorrow were written by Neu Mannas & Clay Frank.
+All songs on By This Time Tomorrow were written by Neu Mannas and Clay Frank.
 Most of which were written at Freedom Lane Studios in Coeur D'Alene, Idaho.
-The album was mixed by Ben Kaplan & Mastered by Brock McFarlane (CPS Mastering), both in Vancouver.
+The album was mixed by Ben Kaplan and mastered by Brock McFarlane (CPS Mastering), both in Vancouver.

 Discography

 On the House

 On the House is the first album released by Head of the Herd.
-It was released on February 1, 2011 independently.
-All songs written by Neu Mannas & Clay Frank (excluding 25 Minutes to Go).
+It was released on February 1, 2011, independently.
+All songs written by Neu Mannas and Clay Frank (excluding "25 Minutes to Go").